CodyDeLaTorre/Egyptian-Speed/README.md

 - cards are getting appended to the pot as strings instead of the card class
 - sometimes its working and sometimes it breaks
 - somtimes the self.pot.clear() function works and other times it doesnt.
 Not sure what the issue is
 - its come to my realization that recreating this type of game is hard because it's mostly a game of luck.
-The only thing you can do to change the course of the game is by slapping doubles
+The only thing you can do to change the course of the game is by slapping doubles, still deciding on how to implement this